 Blow away the cobwebs with a visit to some of the highest sea cliffs in Europe at Slieve League (Sliabh Liag).
 This holy mountain was a Christian pilgrimage site for over 1,000 years and it's easy to see why it was regarded as a sacred place.

 Rising 600m above the waves, enjoy unrivalled views of the Donegal and Sligo coastlines.
-Or hop on board at Teelin pier to experience the cliffs from the sea on a bracing voyage with Sliabh Boat Tours.
+Or take a trip with Sliabh Boat Tours from Teelin Pier and experience the cliffs from the sea on a bracing voyage.
 Local favourite, the Rusty Mackerel, is the perfect spot to warm up after.

-One of the most beautiful lighthouses in the world, a visit to Fanad Lighthouse is a perfect way to finish off a trip to scenic Fanad Head.
+One of the most beautiful lighthouses in the world, a visit to Fanad Lighthouse is a perfect way to finish off a trip to Fanad Head where the views are unbeatable.
 Perched on a rocky outcrop at the mouth of Lough Swilly, the lighthouse has helped seafarers to negotiate the local waters since 1817.
-Take a tour to follow in the footsteps of light-keepers past and climb the 76 granite steps to the top of the tower.
+Take a tour to follow in the footsteps of lightkeepers past and climb the 76 granite steps to the top of the tower.